bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

 threshold.
 Bitcoin assumes a linear probability that the lower it makes the target threshold, the more hash attempts (on average) will need to be tried.

-New blocks will only be added to the block chain if their hash is at least as challenging as a [difficulty][/en/glossary/difficulty]{:#term-difficulty}{:.term} value expected by the consensus protocol.
+New blocks will only be added to the blockchain if their hash is at least as challenging as a [difficulty][/en/glossary/difficulty]{:#term-difficulty}{:.term} value expected by the consensus protocol.
 Every 2,016 blocks, the network uses timestamps stored in each block header to calculate the number of seconds elapsed between generation